RareSkills/blog/smart-contract-creation-cost/smart-contract-creation-cost.md

 1. The 21,000 gas that all [Ethereum](https://www.rareskills.io/post/generate-ethereum-address-from-private-key-python) transactions must pay
 2. A fixed cost of 32,000 gas for creating a new contract
 3. 22,100 for each storage variable set
-4. 4 gas for each zero byte in the transaction data 16 gas for each non-zero byte in the transaction.
+4. 4 gas for each zero byte in the transaction data, and 16 gas for each non-zero byte in the transaction.
 5. The cost to execute each bytecode during the initialization
 6. 200 gas per byte of deployed bytecode